 Additional information - Required when.
-In addition to the requirements set forth in Section 4-4-050, an application for, and, if requested, a renewal of, a tobacco license under this Chapter shall be accompanied by the following information:

-- (5) a statement whether the applicant or licensee, as applicable, intends to or does engage in the business of tobacco product sampler at the licensed location [Reserved.]; - (6) a statement whether the applicant or licensee, as applicable, intends to or does sell, give away, barter, exchange or otherwise deal in tobacco products, tobacco product samples, or tobacco accessories; - (7) a statement whether the applicant or licensee, as applicable, intends to sell, give away, barter, exchange or otherwise deal in flavored tobacco products, samples of flavored tobacco products;

-(9) a statement whether: (1) the applicant or licensee, as applicable, or (2) any person with a substantial ownership or controlling interest in the applicant or licensee, or (3) the parent, child, sibling, spouse or domestic partner of the applicant or licensee has ever had any license under this Chapter 4-64 not renewed for any reason set forth in Section 9-64-940 4-64-940;

-SECTION 5.
-Section 4-64-220 of the Municipal Code of Chicago is hereby amended by deleting the language stricken through and by inserting the language underscored, as follows:

-4-64-220 Departmental duties - Inspections, investigations, and reports and other responsibilities.

-- (f) The Department of Public Health shall design and approve for content a warning sign for other tobacco products.
-At a minimum, such warning sign shall include the following information: - (1) The logos of the City and Department of Health; - (2) Text which reads: "Warning";

-- (3) Factual information about other tobacco products and the adverse or potentially adverse effects of their use; - (4) A statement that "Help is Available" or equivalent text; - (5) Information about how to contact a quitline for nicotine addiction or other addictions, diseases or conditions associated with the use of other tobacco products; and - (6) The date on which the warning sign was issued or most recently updated by the Department of Public Health.
+In addition to the requirements set forth in Section 4-4-050, an application for, and, if requested, a renewal of, a tobacco license under this Chapter shall be accompanied by the following information: (Omitted text is unaffected by this ordinance) 5) a statement whether the applicant or licensee, as applicable, intends to or does engage in the business of tobacco product sampler at the licensed location \Reserved.
+I; 6) a statement whether the applicant or licensee, as applicable, intends to or does sell, give away, barter, exchange or otherwise deal in tobacco products, tobacco product samples, or tobacco accessories; 7) a statement whether the applicant or licensee, as applicable, intends to sell, give away, barter, exchange or otherwise deal in flavored tobacco products, samples of flavored tobacco products or accessories for flavored tobacco products; (Omitted text is unaffected by this ordinance) (9) a statement whether: (1) the applicant or licensee, as applicable, or (2) any person with a substantial ownership or controlling interest in the applicant or licensee, or (3) the parent, child, sibling, spouse or domestic partner of the applicant or licensee has ever had any license under this Chapter 4-64 not renewed for any reason set forth in Section 9-64 940 4-64-940; (Omitted text is unaffected by this ordinance) SECTION 5.
+Section 4-64-220 of the Municipal Code of Chicago is hereby amended by deleting the language stricken through and by inserting the language underscored, as follows: 4-64-220 Departmental duties - Inspections, investigationSj ft"4 reports and other responsibilities.
+(Omitted text is unaffected by this ordinance) (f) The Department of Public Health shall design and approve for content a warning sign for other tobacco products.
+At a minimum, such warning sign shall include the following information: - 1) The logos of the City and Department of Health: - 2) Text which reads: "Warning"; 9 - 3) Factual information about other tobacco products and the adverse or potentially adverse effects of their use; - 4) A statement that "Help is Available" or equivalent text; - ("5) Information about how to contact a quitline for nicotine addiction or other addictions, diseases or conditions associated with the use of other tobacco products; and - (6) The date on which the warning sign was issued or most recently updated by the Department of Public Health.
 The Department of Public Health and Department of Business Affairs and Consumer Protection shall: (i) post, on their respective websites, the warning sign for other tobacco products approved under this subsection by the Department of Public Health; and (ii) make such warning sign available for viewing, posting, downloading and printing.

 SECTION 6.
-Section 4-64-230 of the Municipal Code of Chicago is hereby amended by deleting the language stricken through, as follows:

-4-64-230 License issuance and renewal - Prohibited when.
+Section 4-64-230 of the Municipal Code of Chicago is hereby amended by deleting the language stricken through, as follows: 4-64-230 License issuance and renewal - Prohibited when.